segma12/fawry-php-sdk/README.md

 ## Features

-- Creat and manage card tokens
+- Create and manage card tokens
 - Create a payment with cards with 3D secure
 - Create a payment with card tokens with 3D secure
 - Refund a payment